-ansi2knr.c

-ansi2knr.1
+ansi2knr.c ansi2knr.1

-These two files are used for de-ANSI-fication support (obsolete see Section 8.17 [ANSI], page 76).
+These two files are used for de-ANSI-fication support (they are deprecated now, and will be removed in the next major Automake release; see Section 8.18 [ANSI], page 80).

-compile This is a wrapper for compilers that do not accept options -c and -o at the same time.
+This is a wrapper for compilers that do not accept options -c and -o at the same time.
 It is only used when absolutely required.
-Such compilers are rare.
+Such compilers are rare, with the Microsoft C/C++ Compiler as the most notable exception.
+This wrapper also makes the following common options available for that compiler, while performing file name translation where needed: -I, -L, -l, -Wl, and -Xlinker.